RedHatQE/teflo/docs/users/quickstart.rst

                                       defined for the scenario.
       -nn, --no-notify                Disable sending any notifications defined for the scenario.
+      -sf, --skip-fail                Allows to skip the exiting teflo run during a task failure.
       --help                          Show this message and exit.